-It’s curious that Mid-Century Modern homes are enjoying a comeback.
-The design of these post-WWII homes, open and light-filled, was supposed to point toward the future, not become a desired object of the past.
-But with their accent on sculpted interior spaces and seamless connections between indoor and outdoor spaces, the best MCM homes deliver a captivating lifestyle that still has traditional home styles playing catch up.
-When they come on the market, homes built by Joseph Eichler or designed by Cliff May, Robert Neutra, A. Quincy Jones, and others often sell for a premium.
+Easygoing and popular, mid century modern house plans are enjoying a comeback.
+The design of these post-WWII homes was supposed to point toward the future, not become a desired object of the past.
+But with their accent on sculpted interior spaces and seamless connections between indoor and outdoor spaces, the best mid century modern home plans deliver a captivating lifestyle that still has traditional home styles playing catch up.

-Several designers in the Houseplans portfolio sell updated versions of Mid-Century Modern homes that are worth investigating.
+Several designers in the Houseplans portfolio sell updated versions of mid century modern house plans that are worth investigating.
 It would be tough to replicate the design of the original homes, built when codes were lenient to non-existent.
 Today’s energy codes make it difficult to use the copious amounts of glass found in the originals.
 While the form of these homes appears simple enough to build, many of the details (particularly the junctions where different materials met) can be expensive to execute.
 And the intimate connections between the home and natural landscape may require a special lot or landscaping plan.

-The best Mid-Century Modern homes appear to grow organically out of the ground.
+The best mid century modern home plans appear to grow organically out of the ground.
 The effect stems in part from a strong horizontal orientation.
 Low-slung roof lines mimicked the slope of the land and worked in harmony with horizontal siding and window patterns.
 In the days when land was cheap, homes could ramble across a lot, embracing natural features.
 Home designers often worked closely with landscape architects to strategically frame exterior views.
 Aficionados say the homes had an exuberance and attention to detail missing from many homes today.

 Plan 544-2 is inspired by the classic designs of Frank Lloyd Wright, Cliff May and Quincy Jones.

-The Solatrium Garden house, unlike its MCM precedents, has a compact, rectangular footprint.
+This home design, unlike its mid century modern precedents, has a compact, rectangular footprint.
 It could be built on mainstream lots within established neighborhoods or master plan developments.
-Murphy designed integrated gardens into the plan – the most prominent shows up in an alcove between the great room and master bedroom – to create prized connections between home and nature.
+Integrated gardens are designed into the plan – the most prominent shows up in an alcove between the great room and master bedroom – to create prized connections between home and nature.
 Powered by photo-voltaic panels, with radiant heating in the floor and a tank-less hot-water heater, the home meets the highest environmental standards.

-By contrast, this plan (plan438-1 above) by Robert Nebolon Architects mimics the California production homes developed by Eichler, picking up on their shallow roof pitch, overhangs, and narrow rafters.
-The firm even specified grooved exterior panel siding to match the pattern on Eichler homes.
+By contrast, this plan (pictured above) mimics the California production homes developed by Eichler, picking up on their shallow roof pitch, overhangs, and narrow rafters.
+The firm even specified grooved exterior panel siding to match the pattern on mid century modern house plans.
 The only windows facing the street are high clerestories.
 All the major rooms of the house have vaulted ceilings, paneled to give them texture, with exposed rafter beams.
 The ceilings follow the roof line, creating spatial excitement inside the house, and extend over the patio in back.

 Plan 498-4 is functional, livable, and stylish.

-The MODA-57 plan (plan498-4 above) by Coates Design provides an even more updated look at Mid-Century Modern design.
+This house design (above) provides an even more updated look at mid century modern design.
 A flat roof and clerestory windows clearly references the style.
 So do horizontal stonework, rafters that extend from outside to inside, and unbroken window expanses.
 The plan also sensibly divides public and private interior spaces.
 The entry is actually indoor/outdoor corridor that cuts the plan in half – separating a bedroom wing from the public realm – even as it provides a view through the house to backyard.
 A secluded master guest suite takes its place just beyond the entry.
 The room could also be used as an office or library.

-One reason why Mid-Century Modern homes are enjoying a renaissance is because they are mostly ranch plans.
+One reason why mid century modern home plans are enjoying a renaissance is because they are mostly ranch house plans.
 One-story living appeals to aging baby boomers who have decided they’d prefer not to climb the stairs.
 It’s sometimes difficult to make a ranch plan pencil out in urban markets with land selling for such a premium.
 But the trade off, a smaller house, may be well worth the sacrifice given the great interior details, outdoor connections, and aesthetic joy this type of plan provides.